gurkandyilmaz/courses-and-tutorials/C How to Program With An Introduction to C++/README.md

 **C/C++ Exercises**

-This repository contains various exercises that i have completed throughout my learning of C/C++ languages.
-Currently, i am following the book **C How to Program with an introduction to C++** by Paul Deitel and Harvey Deitel.
+This repository contains various exercises that taken from the book **C How to Program with an introduction to C++** by Paul Deitel and Harvey Deitel.
-The exercises were taken from the book and grouped by chapters.
-I have used "gcc" compiler and "clangd-11" on Ubuntu 18.04.5 LTS.
+The exercises were grouped by chapters.

 Some of the exercises are listed below: